 This allows neurologists a repeatable and precise method of measuring gait when first assessing a patient and in measuring their progress in walking, balance, and coordination.

 PKMAS and Zeno Walkway also offer an opportunity for neurology office staffs to maximize efficiency, as staff can be trained in gait analysis data collection and a physical therapist or Neurologist can interpret the parameters.

 This also allows the Neurologist to accurately observe how gait function changes over time during the patient’s treatment.

-As healthcare quickly moves to outcomes which require quantitative analysis, shorter hospital stays and increased function, gait analysis will become more useful in identifying levels of patient progress, functional loss or disability.
+As healthcare quickly moves towards outcomes which require quantitative analysis, shorter hospital stays, and increased function, measuring gait is very useful in tracking patient progress, functional loss or disability.

 ProtoKinetics PKMAS software and Zeno Walkway provides the data to: